Can cats eat raw meat? YES they can!

-Many veterinarians are hesitant to recommend a raw food diet because of safety fears or lack of knowledge about raw food diets for cats.
-They often talk about the dangers of raw food and of seeing feline patients who are malnourished as a result of being feed a raw food diet.
-The problem here isn’t with the raw food diet, it’s often because the cat owner wasn’t well-informed enough to ensure their cat’s diet was nutritionally balanced.
+Many veterinarians advise against feeding a raw food diet because of safety fears or lack of knowledge about raw cat food diets.
+They often talk about the dangers of raw food for cats and of seeing feline patients who are malnourished as a result of being fed a raw food diet.
+The problem isn’t with the raw food diet, it’s often because cat owners aren’t well-informed enough to ensure their cat’s diet is nutritionally balanced.

 At the same time, there isn’t the same amount of research into raw food diets for cats as there is into commercial pet food brands.
 Backed by research, veterinarians are therefore more likely to trust and recommend commercial pet foods, which can make it difficult to know what is best for your cat.

-Just because your vet doesn’t agree with feeding raw, doesn’t mean you should abandon the idea.
-But, it is important to be aware of the potential safety concerns – bacteria, parasites, bones and nutritional deficiencies – so that you can take the necessary precautions and prepare your cat’s raw food safely.
+So, just because your vet doesn’t agree with feeding raw, doesn’t mean you should abandon the idea.
+But, it is important to be aware of the potential safety concerns – bacteria, parasites, bones and nutritional deficiencies – so that you can take the necessary precautions and prepare your cat’s raw meals safely.

-Remember too, you don’t have to prepare raw food from scratch; there are many good quality pre-packaged commercial raw food options available for you to choose from.
+Remember, you don’t have to prepare raw food from scratch; there are many good quality pre-packaged commercial raw cat foods available, or meal completers such as EZComplete for you to choose from which are balanced with the nutrients and minerals your cat needs.

 Salmonella and e-coli are usually the biggest concerns when it comes to bacteria.
-You can though, minimise the risk by following safe meat handling procedures and purchasing raw meat only from reputable sources.
+You can minimise the risk by learning how to safely handle raw food for cats and by purchasing raw meat only from reputable sources.
+Essentially, you should take the same food safety precautions when handling raw meat for cats, as you do when preparing it for humans.

 It is also important to note that cats have extremely efficient and very acidic digestive systems.
+They evolved from hunting and eating small prey animals so their digestive systems tolerate raw meat very well.
 This means a protein meal usually takes a short 12 hours to pass through – this doesn’t give bacteria any time to take hold and become a problem.

 You’ve probably heard that toxoplasmosis (from venison, pork and lamb) and trichinosis (from pork and game animals) can be present in raw meats.
 That’s true, but they’re usually killed or inactivated by freezing.